Jenna Dewan Keeps ‘Gushing About How Amazing Her Relationship’ With Boyfriend Steve Kazee Is

 And luckily for Jessie, another insider shares that Channing is also ready to commit himself to the singer and he’s a “one woman” guy, which means that he’s totally committed to the singer and is looking forward to the next steps.

-Last April, Channing and Jenna shocked fans by announcing that they were getting a divorce after nine years or marriage.
+Last April, Channing and Jenna shocked fans by announcing that they were getting a divorce after nine years of marriage.
 The pair announced the news in a statement, saying that they had “lovingly chosen to separate as a couple,” but still called themselves two “best friends” who realized that it was time to move down different paths.